 If you’re ready to engage with designers and the design community on a deeper level, we want to hear from you.
 Application materials and requirements are listed below.

 You should have a Bachelor’s degree, 2+ years of increasing responsibility in an fast-paced office environment, and enjoy wearing a lot of different hats.
 You’re highly organized, efficient, and self-motivated, and can tactfully manage a range of relationships and personalities.
 You value clear communication and are able to make quick yet thoughtful decisions.
 A sense of humor and diplomacy are musts.
+You’ve held positions where you have demonstrated excellent customer service and are willing to travel.

 Please note, this is not an internship.
 Candidates must live in the New York City area or be willing to relocate.
 AIGA takes a comprehensive view of diversity and encourages applicants from all underrepresented groups.